junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 {:.no_toc}

 6. TWINS.
-Giving birth to twins is often more difficult and dangerous—both for the mother and babies—than giving birth to a single baby.
+Giving birth to twins is often more difficult and dangerous, both for the mother and babies, than giving birth to a single baby.

 Because with twins labor often begins early, the mother should be within easy reach of a hospital after the seventh month of pregnancy.